aswiniab/blog/_posts/2021-03-26-credit-risk-assessment.markdown

     and several indicator variables added to make it suitable for algorithms which cannot cope with categorical variables.
-Several attributes that are ordered categorical (such as attribute 17) have been coded as integer.
+Several attributes that are ordered categorical (such as attribute 17) have been coded as an integer.
 This was the form used by StatLog.

     6. Number of Attributes german: 20 (7 numerical, 13 categorical)